nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to summarise all students to get how the hall is doing with covid
+1. User requests to summarise all students to get how the hall is doing with covid.
-2. Tracey shows a pop-up window of pie charts representing the covid situation in each hall block
+2. Tracey shows a pop-up window of pie charts representing the covid situation in each hall block.

     Use case ends.